anshulmmodi/QuizQuest/README.md

 ## Overview

-**QuizQuest** is a dynamic quiz application where users can sign up, log in via OTP (displayed in the console), and take quizzes across various topics and difficulty levels.
-The app features a timed quiz, optional hints, progress tracking, and explanations for incorrect answers.
-Upon completion, users can view and download a certificate.
-Admins can manage the quiz question bank by adding new questions.
+**QuizQuest** is a web-based quiz application built using Flask (Python) for the backend and HTML, CSS, and JavaScript for the frontend.
+The project does not rely on an SQL database; data can be stored directly in files or using in-memory structures like Python dictionaries.
+Users can sign up, log in via OTP (shown in the console), and take quizzes across various topics and difficulty levels.
+The quiz features timed questions, optional hints, explanations for incorrect answers, and a downloadable certificate upon completion.

 ## Features

 1. **User Authentication**:
-   - Users can sign up with basic details.
-   - OTP-based sign-in (OTP is displayed in the console for demo purposes).
+   - Users can sign up and log in using an OTP (OTP is displayed in the console for demo purposes).

 2. **Quiz Topics**:
-   - Users can choose from 6 topics:
+   - Six quiz topics available:
+     - General Knowledge
      - Geography
      - Science
      - History
      - Sports
      - Technology
-     - General Knowledge

 3. **Difficulty Levels**:
-   - After selecting a topic, users choose a difficulty level: Easy, Medium, or Hard.
+   - Each topic has three difficulty levels: Easy, Medium, or Hard.

-4. **Instructions and Start**:
+4. **Instructions and Quiz Start**:
-   - An instruction page provides quiz guidelines before starting.
+   - An instruction page is provided before the quiz begins.
-   - The quiz starts after the user confirms.
+   - Users can start the quiz after reviewing the instructions.

 5. **Timed Questions**:
-   - Each question has a 10-second timer.
+   - Each question is timed with a 10-second timer.
-   - A progress bar shows quiz advancement as users answer questions.
+   - A progress bar tracks the user's progress through the quiz.

 6. **Hints**:
-   - Users have a limited number of hints to use during the quiz.
+   - Users can use a limited number of hints during the quiz.

 7. **Explanations**:
-   - On selecting the wrong answer, an explanation for the correct answer is displayed.
+   - After answering incorrectly, an explanation for the correct answer is displayed.

 8. **Results and Certification**:
-   - After completing the quiz, the result is shown.
+   - After completing the quiz, the result is displayed.
-   - Users can view and download a certificate, which includes:
+   - Users can view and download a personalized certificate containing:
      - Username
      - Topic and difficulty level
-     - Score and total questions
+     - Score and total number of questions
-     - Date
+     - Date of completion

-9. **Admin Panel**:
+9. **Admin Features**:
-   - Admins can add questions to the quiz bank for all topics and difficulty levels.
+   - Admins can add new questions to the quiz bank by providing the topic, difficulty level, question, options, correct answer, and explanation.

+## Technologies Used

+- **Backend**: Flask (Python)
+- **Frontend**: HTML, CSS, JavaScript

 ## System Requirements

-- **Java 8 or higher**
-- **MySQL 5.7 or higher** (for storing user and quiz data)
-- **JDBC Driver for MySQL**
-- **Maven** (optional, for managing dependencies)
+- **Python 3.7+**
+- **Flask** (install via `pip install flask`)

 ## Setup Instructions